Design Others Q&A

 If, before the earlier U.S. application is filed, a design has already been publicly known anywhere, a Japanese design application should be filed within one year from the date on which the design was publicly known, while claiming priority based on the earlier U.S. application.

-Q2What points should be considered when a Japanese design application is filed claiming a priority based on a Community Design (CD) application?
+Q2What considerations should be made when a Japanese design application is filed claiming a priority based on a Community Design (CD) application?

 A2

-It is basically the same as that to Q26 and the following would have to be particularly considered:
+It is basically the same as that to Q1.
+Additionally, the following considerations should particularly be made:

-It is often found that CD applications were filed with color photographs.
-Nevertheless, the applicant of the above CD application may provide a Japanese patent attorney with drawings without colors for a Japanese design application.
+It is often found that CD applications are filed with color photographs.
+Nevertheless, the applicant of such CD applications may provide a Japanese patent attorney with drawings without colors for a Japanese design application.

-Additionally, the applicant may send a priority certificate to a Japanese patent attorney before the filing of a Japanese design application and photographs, which are attached to the priority certificate, may be black and white.
+Similarly, the applicant may send a Japanese patent attorney a priority certificate before the filing of a Japanese design application together with photographs, which are attached to the priority certificate, in black and white.

-Thus, in the case where it is assumed that a CD application was filed with color drawings or photographs, the same should be confirmed before the filing of a Japanese design application.
+However, in the case where a CD application is filed with color drawings or color photographs, the same should be confirmed before the filing of a Japanese design application.
+Accordingly, appropriate information should be provided to a Japanese counsel.

 Q3To whom (applicant or representative) does the JPO sends notifications regarding Hague International Application?